10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 The star of Moustiers Sainte Marie

-Did you know that the first residents of Moustiers-Sainte-Marie were not just ordinary people?
-They were religious men, monks that moved into the cavities of the mountains above the current village during the 5th century.
+Did you know that the first residents of Moustiers-Sainte-Marie were not ordinary people?
+They were monks who moved into the cavities of the mountains above the current village during the 5th century.
+These monks and their religious origins are the reasons behind the village’s name, Moustiers-Sainte-Marie.
+“Moustiers” means monasteries, and “Saint-Marie” depicts the Holy Virgin.

-The way Moustiers-Sainte-Marie was built is unique, I believe.
 I haven’t discovered other settlements that evolved into a village from humble mountain monasteries other than Moustiers-Sainte-Marie.

-But, if there is one thing that distinguishes Moustiers-Sainte-Marie from the hundreds of villages in France, it is the village’s star—the village’s icon.
-It is the star for which Moustiers-Sainte-Marie is famous for.
+Anyway, if there is one thing that distinguishes Moustiers-Sainte-Marie from the hundreds of villages in France, it is the village’s star—the village’s icon.

-You can find the star of Moustiers-Sainte-Marie above the Moustiers-Sainte-Marie, hanging in the middle of the Ravin de Notre Dame.
+It is the star for which Moustiers-Sainte-Marie is famous.
+You can find the star of Moustiers-Sainte-Marie above the village, hanging in the middle of the Ravin de Notre Dame.
 If you’re in the village on a bright sunny day, just look in the direction of the mountain, and you should see the star twinkling.

 Moustiers Sainte Marie France - The star of Moustiers Sainte Marie over Chapelle Notre-Dame-de-Beauvoir